mikenguyen13/marketing_research/_book/21-branding.md

 -   For context independent individuals, they base their judgment on extension fit regardless of info provided

 -   Not surprisingly, the high fit extension is unaffected by context dependence and type of information.

-[@mukherji2011behemoths]

--   Corporate acquisitions are a common means by which large firms enter new markets.

--   Large acquirers' entry into new markets can affect the strategies and performance of incumbent firms in those markets.

--   Incumbent firms are more likely to align their product mix strategy with that of the acquisitive entrant if the incumbent is large, the acquirer's past performance has been strong, and the market served by the incumbent is small.
-However, large incumbents that deviate from acquirers' product mix strategy perform better than other incumbents do.

 ## Strategic Branding Decisions